-To summarize, we report rapid diversification of a freshwater microbial eukaryote that occurred during the late Pleistocene, resulting in several geographically and ecologically diverse populations.
+We report rapid diversification of a freshwater microbial eukaryote that occurred during the late Pleistocene, resulting in several geographically and ecologically diverse populations.
 Our study shows that ecological and allopatric speciation seem to occur much more readily in microbial eukaryotes than was previously thought.
-The colonisation of new geographic regions or ecological resources seems to promote protist speciation, despite their enormous population sizes and cosmopolitan dispersal.
-Though it is generally difficult to compare speciation times of microorganisms and macroorganisms due to their different generation times, these findings imply they may be equivalent, contrary to hypotheses that suggest the slow evolution of protist species (Fenchel & Finlay, 2003, 2006).
-Future studies employing detailed, genome-wide population analyses, such as restriction-site associated DNA sequencing (RAD-seq), will help us to better understand the ecology of evolutionarily young haplotypes and their roles in ecosystem functioning, as well as to establish a solid taxonomy based on the identification of ecological and evolutionary meaningful units.
+The colonization of new geographical regions or ecological resources seems to promote protist speciation, despite their enormous population sizes and cosmopolitan dispersal.
+Although it is generally difficult to compare speciation times of microorganisms and macroorganisms due to their different generation times, these findings imply they may be equivalent, contrary to hypotheses that suggest the slow evolution of protist species (Fenchel & Finlay, 2003, 2006).
+Future studies using detailed, genomewide population analyses, such as restriction-site associated DNA sequencing, will help us to better understand the ecology of evolutionarily young haplotypes and their roles in ecosystem functioning, as well as to establish a solid taxonomy based on the identification of ecologically and evolutionarily meaningful units.